cwchoi94/HDRegMfd/README.md

 ## Usage

-This package consists of three high-dimensional regression models: LM, GLM, QM and AM.
+This package consists of four high-dimensional regression models: LM, GLM, QM and AM.

 ### LM

+The folder “LM_code” provides source codes for the simulation and real data applications in the following paper:

+Choi, C. and Park, B. U. (2025+) High-dimensional Hilbert-Schmidt linear regression with Hilbert manifold variables.
+The Annals of Statistics.
+Accepted.

 ### GLM

+The folder “GLM_code” provides source codes for the simulation and real data applications in the following paper:

+Choi, C. and Park, B. U. (2025) High-dimensional generalized linear models for Hilbert manifold variables.
+Electronic Journal of Statistics.
+19(2), 3979-4053.

 ### QM